T-U-R-A/tura-coding-book/Chapter1.typ

 *Intuitive Explanation* :

-The problem asks for the number of trailing zeros in n factorial (n!).
-Zeros come from pairs of 2s and 5s, and since 5s are scarcer, the number of 5s limit the number of zeroes, hence they determine the number of zeros.
+The problem asks for the number of trailing zeros in n factorial.
+Zeros come from factor pairs of 2s and 5s.
+There will be excess 2s.
+Therefore the number of 5s alone determine the number of zeros.

-Each multiple of 5 (5, 10, 15, …) contributes one 5, multiples of 25 contribute 2 5s, multiples of 125 contribute 3 5s, and so on.
-The code loops through powers of 5 (5, 25, 125...), summing $floor(n/i)$, until $floor(n/i)$ = 0.
-The result is the number of trailing zeros.
+Each multiple of 5 (5, 10, 15, 20, 25…) contributes one 5.
+Each multiple of 25 (25, 50, 75, 100, 125...) contributes an additional 5.
+Each multiple of 125 contributes another 5, and so on.
+The code loops through powers of 5 and counts the total number of the factor 5 present in n factorial.

-Here the int variable helps us find the floor of $(n/i)$ easily without any other function.

 Eg : n = 27
 - $floor(27/5)$ = 5  (5s from 5, 10, 15, 20, 25).